 If you’re reading this moving house checklist, then, congratulations, you’re officially moving house!
-Packing up everything you own may be stressful, but it can also be a celebration of a new chapter of life.
+Packing up everything you own may be stressful, especially now in a new world of pandemics and lockdowns but don't fret, it can also be a celebration of a new chapter of life.
 So, plan well ahead for every eventuality by following our checklist.

 Researching your move (2 months before moving)

 Now’s the time to settle down into some worthwhile research at least eight weeks before your move.

 - Use a wall calendar to mark out important days, or start a moving-home scrap book with pockets to store all notes, letters and receipts, plus other important information in one place.

 - Circle a moving in date in your diary to coincide with annual leave from work.
 You’ll need at least a couple of days either side of the move.